kindelia/Kindelia/WHITEPAPER.md

 costs measurable: see the mana table in the next section.
 For more info on how that is possible, check HVM's [HOW.md](https://github.com/Kindelia/HVM/blob/master/HOW.md).

-In addition to the 8 term variants, the HVM also has an internal superposition construct, which is just a pair that can show up as a byproduct of its lazy-cloning operation.
-This has nothing to do with quantum mechanics, we just borrow the name because it is a good intuition of their behaviors; again, see [HOW.md](https://github.com/Kindelia/HVM/blob/master/HOW.md) for a study.
+As explained on the document above, in addition to the 8 term variants, the HVM also has an internal superposition construct, which is just a pair that can show up as a byproduct of its lazy-cloning operation.
 That construct will be written as `{a b}`.
 It also has an erasure construct, which may appear as a byproduct of erasing data.
 Kindelia's rewrite rules are:

 ### Lambda Application